corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 1. Extend the `CommandData` interface into a new interface called `Commands`.

 2. Within the `Commands` interface, create a class named `Issue`, implementing its parent interface.

-   The `Issue` command is used to create the Mars voucher.

 This is what your code should look like now: